neil7057/all-about-autism/README.md

 -   Modal response page wouldn't close on button click.
     - Fixed - Call to a function in email.js.
 I put the function in this script rather than the main file as it already had the code to open the modal, so it made sense to keep functionaity together.

+-   Delay in starting timer on first load of quiz dialogue, showing undefined text.
+    - Fixed - Added a 'Starting Timer' message.

 -   WCAG contrast issues.
     - Fixed - Minor colour scheme changes.